-Your pre-sleep routine is so important to good quality, natural sleep.
+Your sleep routine is so important to good quality, natural sleep.
 Try these five simple tips to help you develop that healthy routine and see if you can improve how well you sleep.

-This may seem obvious but people often fall into a trap of thinking the quantity, not quality, of their sleep routine matters.
+It may seem obvious but people often fall into a trap of thinking the quantity, not quality, of their sleep routine matters.
 If you’re tired of being tired, you may end up going to bed far too early.
-This leads to them tossing and turning for a couple of hours, which raises their stress levels and in turn inhibits their ability to produce Melatonin.
+This can lead to tossing and turning for a couple of hours.
+Ultimately, this leads to raised stress levels which can inhibit your ability to produce Melatonin.
 Melatonin is the hormone which tells your body to prepare for sleep.
-If you are finding that this happens to you then go to bed half an hour before the time you go to sleep and the quality of your sleep will undoubtedly improve.
+If you are finding that this happens to you then go to bed half an hour before the time you go to sleep and the quality of your sleep routine will undoubtedly improve.
 The same goes for anyone who might resist going to bed for the sake of getting something done.
 There’s a reason you’re tired, so go to sleep; you’ll feel better in the morning.

-The hour and a half before you go to bed should be seen as a ‘golden time’ to ensure that you get the sleep you need.
+The hour and a half before you go to bed should be seen as a ‘golden time’ in your sleep routine to ensure that you get the sleep you need.
 Make sure you turn off all your devices that emit blue light, such as your phone, tablet or e-reader.
-The blue light these devices emit tells your brain that it is still daytime and inhibits the production of Melatonin.
+The blue light from these devices tells your brain that it is still daytime and inhibits the production of Melatonin.
 This will affect your sleep routine.
 Thus it’s a good idea to have dedicated time away from screens as part of your sleep routine.
 You need to ensure that you have eaten at least two hours before bed.
 This is because digesting food raises your body temperature and inhibits your Melatonin levels.
 The same goes for exercise.
 Often after exercise we are physically tired but mentally alert and the quality of our sleep routine suffers if we go to bed too early after exercise.

-To really make your wake up as beneficial as possible to your night’s sleep, then wake with natural light.
+To really make your wake up as beneficial as possible to your sleep routine, then wake with natural light.
 In the summer this can be by throwing open the curtains and in winter try a sunshine alarm clock.
-When we wake with a conventional alarm our body goes into fight or flight mode and adrenaline surges through the body.
+When we wake with a conventional alarm, it can be a shock, and adrenaline surges through the body.
 We press snooze, our adrenaline levels drop and we fall back to sleep only to be woken feeling awful by the alarm again.
 Natural light pulls your body out of the sleep cycle slowly, inhibits the production of Melatonin and sets you up for feeling energetic all day long.